dopeboy/dopeboy.github.io/about.md

 Software engineer based out of <s>NYC</s> the bay area.
 Used to work [here](http://ms.com) and [here](http://whitehouse.gov).
 Also launched a startup that [didn't work out](http://dopeboy.github.io/Lessons/).

-I like coding and teaching and sometimes [both at the same time](https://scripted.org/).
+I like coding and teaching and sometimes [both at the same time](https://codenation.org/).

-Want to collaborate?
-Hit me up.
+I run a [small consulting shop](www.thenorthstarlabs.com) where we write code and occasionally train others on how to write code.

 ![img](http://i.imgur.com/vpvRCg7.png)